SumoLogic/sumologic-documentation/docs/apm/real-user-monitoring.md

 ![RUM_Overview.png](/img/rum/RUM_Overview.png)

-### RUM TopN Application/Service
+### RUM TopN Application and Service

-The **RUM - TopN - Application** and **RUM - TopN - Application Service** dashboards show top N browsers, operating systems, and geographical locations by load time and requests for the selected **application** or **service**.
+The **RUM TopN - Application** and **RUM TopN - Application Service** dashboards show top N browsers, operating systems, and geographical locations by load time and requests for the selected **application** or **service**.

-Use this dashboard to:
+Use these dashboards to:
 * Find out top N browsers, operating systems, and geolocations by load or requests.
 * Understand the slowest and fastest browsers from a rendering perspective or geographical locations from a network perspective.
 * Understand XHR and log errors your users are experiencing.
 * Find out which browsers, operating systems are in use by your users and where are they are geographically located.

 You can select the timing metric type in the **statistic** dropdown on the dashboard header.
 This will change the browser time metrics types on charts.
 You can also define the top N number for all charts.